CONSTITUTION AND BY-LAWS

 • Set up and maintain the league bank account

-• Ensure all annual fees to the ISSA are paid out on time
+• Ensure all player fees to the ISSA are paid out on time

 Registrar:

-• Set up and maintain the active membership roster
+• Set up and maintain the active membership roster; send updates once a week during registration to the Board and all Team Captains

 • Transfer any monies received during registration to the Treasurer